 There are many different types of fiber optic connector, so choosing the correct one can be confusing.
 Think of it this way: if terminating RG6 coax you could use a F, RCA, or BNC connector depending on your installation requirements.
 Similarly, choosing the right type of fiber optic connector depends on the equipment and type of optical fiber you are installing.
 Adapters are available, but it is always easiest to determine both fiber type and connector style ahead of time.
 In this article, we’ll discuss some common types of fiber optic connectors.

 Types of Fiber Optic Connector

 There are quite a few different styles of connectors.
 In the USA for networking and audio/video, the three most popular styles are LC, SC, and ST. LC and SC tend to be the most commonly used styles.
 Today, ST connectors are seeing more limited usage.

 A Lucent connector (LC) is a connector with a 1.25 mm ferrule, half the size of SC or ST connector.
 LC connectors are frequently used as their small footprint makes them ideal for high-density installations.
-Similarly, these connectors are often required for SFP (small form-factorable pluggable) modules and fiber optic extenders, although this varies by manufacturer.
+Similarly, SFP (small form-factorable pluggable) modules and fiber optic extenders often require these connectors, although this varies by manufacturer.
 LC connectors, again, are smaller in size and feature a clip design.